-I’ve decided to review this book because, while it did have some flaws, or maybe just aspects that were not for me, it also had some great things going for it that I want to talk about.
-So I’m just going to list it out.
+While this book did have some flaws, or maybe just aspects that were not for me, it also had some great things going for it that I want to talk about, so I’m just going to list it out.

-1. FEMINISM!
-There are plenty of books with female characters who don’t need saving because they can save themselves, and this was one of them, but there’s so much more to it than that.
+– Girl power.
+There are plenty of books with female characters who don’t need saving because they can save themselves, and this was one of them, but there was so much more to it than that.
 Never did a single character doubt Clara’s (or Anise’s) abilities to fight, plan, rescue, kill, etc. No one was ever like, “No, you stay because you’re a fragile, dainty female!”
-What’s even better was that Nicholas admitted to Clara, with no shame, that she’s a better fighter than he is.
-Even Borschalk was afraid of Clara, and he’s this massive, hulking, dreadlocked faery soldier.
+What’s even better was that Nicholas admitted to Clara that she’s a better fighter than he is.
+Even Borschalk was afraid of Clara, and he was this massive, hulking, dreadlocked faery soldier.
 And Anise, though pretty evil, was a great character on the feminism front, even vaguely touching on things like body image (e.g. “It’s just a body, Clara, the only one you will ever have.
 Why spend life ashamed of it?“).

-1. The writing style.
-The book is set in historical times, and the writing reflected that.
-Writing style preference is a very subjective thing, and historical just isn’t for me.
+– The writing style.
+The book was set in historical times, and the writing reflected that with a historical feel.
+Writing style preference is a very subjective thing though.

 I’m really glad I read the book!
 I actually did enjoy it, despite it flaws, and especially loved the creative way The Nutcracker was retold.